Sizing and performance¶

 - Corda Enterprise can scale approximately 10x by adding more cores for the flows used in the benchmarks.

-- A node can operate in 1GB of heap space and a small number of cores for the flows used.
+- A lightly used node can operate in 1GB of heap space and a small number of cores for the flows used.

-- An 8GB heap is sufficient for larger core counts and numbers of parallel flows, for the flows used.
+- A 32GB heap is sufficient for large core counts and numbers of parallel flows, for the flows used, but even larger can be beneficial.

 - Corda Enterprise throughput is dependent on the throughput of the underlying RDBMS.